Human Subjects Research

 PLOS journal editors may decline to further consider any clinical trial for which, in the editor’s judgment, absence of prospective registration raises concerns of selective publication or selective reporting of research outcomes.

 PLOS supports the public disclosure of all clinical trial results, as mandated, for example, by the 2007 FDA Amendments Act.
 Prior disclosure of results on a clinical trial registry site will not affect consideration.

 Clinical trial reports must adhere to the relevant reporting guidelines for their study design, such as CONSORT for randomized controlled trials, TREND for non-randomized trials, and other specialized guidelines as appropriate.

 For all clinical trial submissions, authors must include the following:

-- Registration details (reported in the Methods section and in the submission form)
+- Registration details (reported in the Abstract)

 - CONSORT checklist or relevant reporting guideline (uploaded as supporting information)

 - CONSORT flow diagram (uploaded as Fig 1)